newrelic/metrics_publish_java/README.md

 Also available is community support on IRC: we generally use #newrelic on irc.freenode.net

 Find a bug?
-E-mail support@newrelic.com, or post it to [support.newrelic.com](http://support.newrelic.com/).
+E-mail support @  New Relic, or post it to [support.newrelic.com](http://support.newrelic.com/).

 Thank you!